Keep our water affordable; extend producers’ responsibility

-The study, commissioned by EurEau, the European Federation of National Associations of Water Services, confirms that control-at-source measures are not fully implemented in the EU despite clear requirements set out in Article 191.2 of the EU Treaty.
-Products releasing hazardous substances continue to be placed on the market, despite their potentially harmful effects.
+The study, commissioned by EurEau, the European Federation of National Associations of Water Services, confirms that control-at-source measures could be better implemented in the EU in line with the requirements set out in Article 191.2 of the EU Treaty.
+Where this is not sufficient, legislation should introduce fair and effective EPR schemes and products releasing hazardous substances should not be placed on the market.

 Consequently, water service providers may have to implement additional costly treatments in order to remove micropollutants and microplastics.
 The cost of this is ultimately passed on to the water consumer, affecting affordability.

 But why should water consumers pay for costly treatments they are not responsible for?

 The study findings show that existing legislation provides clear opportunities to implement the Polluter Pays Principle through Extended Producer Responsibility (EPR) if control-at-source measures alone are not enough to effectively reduce micropollutants and microplastics emitted from products during their life-cycle.

 While EPR holds significant potential to ensure producers take on full physical and financial responsibility of their products, the study concludes that EPR alone is not the magic solution to solving Europe’s water challenges.
 Instead, only a combination of both upstream (control-at-source) and downstream measures financed through EPR will be able to adequately tackle the full extent and scope of the problem.